Cara Vivarelli-O’Neill, MPH

 "Communicating clearly, concisely, and with purpose is critical in highly complex, competitive, and growing industries.
 Understanding your environment, engaging the right stakeholders, and maximizing your messages is the right formula for success."Contact Cara

 Cara’s 20 years of healthcare and pharmaceutical industry experience brings 3D Communications’ clients valuable insights into a broad range of communications.
 Her ability to quickly size up a situation, analyze the complex stakeholder environment, understand the science, and decipher what messages will make a difference, helps transform executives into master communicators – and companies into trusted partners.

 Prior to joining 3D Communications, Cara led communications for ViiV Healthcare North America, where she built community programs to help end HIV/AIDS and provided strategic leadership and communications oversight – including initiatives focused on drug pricing, patient access, and value in the marketplace.
-Cara also worked at GSK and Merck in policy and government affairs, regulatory affairs, and academic and medical affairs, supporting multiple regulatory approvals, product launches, global communication campaigns, and special leadership projects.
+Cara also worked at GSK and Merck in policy and government affairs, regulatory affairs, and academic and medical affairs, supporting multiple regulatory approvals, product launches, global corporate campaigns, and special leadership projects.
 As public affairs director at Children’s Hospital of Philadelphia, she worked daily with media, elected officials, community organizations, and leadership.
 She received a bachelor’s degree from Johns Hopkins and a Master of Public Health degree from George Washington University’s Milken Institute School of Public Health.
 She is a member of the Omicron Delta Kappa National Leadership Honor Society.